-Applicants returning to practice who have not worked 1000 hours in the last five years or 600 hours in the last three years as a licensed Occupational Therapist in a regulated province or country, are required to complete the SSOT Re-Entry Program prior to being eligible for a Practicing License.
-Additional information and requirements can be found on the (link): Re-Entry Program webpage.
+Applicants returning to practice who have not worked 600 hours in the last three years as a licensed Occupational Therapist in a regulated province or country, are required to complete the SSOT Re-Entry Program prior to being eligible for a Practicing Licence.
+Additional information and requirements can be found on the Re-Entry Program webpage.

-Applicants returning to practice who have worked 1000 hours in the last five years or 600 hours in the last three years as a licensed Occupational Therapist in a regulated province or country do not need to complete the Re-Entry Program.
+Applicants returning to practice who have worked 600 hours in the last three years as a licensed Occupational Therapist in a regulated province or country do not need to complete the Re-Entry Program.

-Individuals who have previously held a practicing license, restricted license, or non-practicing membership with SSOT, must contact SSOT at firstname.lastname@example.org to initiate the re-application process and to gain access to the re-application form.
+Individuals who have previously held a practicing licence, restricted licence, or non-practicing membership with SSOT, must contact SSOT at email@example.com to initiate the re-application process and to gain access to the re-application form.

-The application and all accompanying documentation must be received by SSOT with full payment prior to receiving a license.
+The application and all accompanying documentation must be received by SSOT with full payment prior to receiving a licence.
 Applicants should anticipate at least seven days for the re-application process.

 The following documents are required for re-registration:

 Name change verification (if the applicant’s legal name has changed since receiving their degree)